anyelimrodriguez/coa_flask_app/.github/ISSUE_TEMPLATE/bug_report.md

 Please be patient, this is for the best.
 Do the checklist before filing an issue:
 -->

-- [ ] Is this something you can fix within your current coding session, lets not add unneeded bureaucracy.
+- [ ] Is this something you can fix within your current coding session?
+Let's not add unneeded bureaucracy.
 Send a pull request!
 Bug fixes and documentation fixes are welcome.
 - [ ] Do you have a problem installing the dependencies?
 Please use Stack Overflow or ask us for that, don't leave an issue.
-- [ ] Looking for the information related to database access, please contact us directly, that is left out for security reasons.
+- [ ] Looking for the information related to database access?
+It has been left out for security reasons, please contact us directly.
 - [ ] Have an idea for a feature?
-Post using a feature request template, we did spend time making these templates, please respect them.
+Post an issue using a feature request template.
+We spent time making these templates, please respect them.

 ## Describe the bug